NRLParticipation/NRL-Cookbook/docs/coaches/coaching-plan.md

 ---

-## High complexity: coaching strategy orchestrator
+## High complexity: Coaching Strategy Orchestrator

 Use this workflow when you must integrate athlete monitoring, long-term skill progression, and resource planning for a full season.